raphael-group/CalicoST/README.md

 Then run CalicoST by
 ```
-cd <directory of Google drived downloaded files>
+cd <directory of downloaded example data>
 snakemake --cores 5 --configfile example_config.yaml --snakefile <calicost_dir>/calicost.smk all
 ```

 CalicoST takes about 69 minutes to finish on this example using 5 cores on an HPC.

 ### Understanding the output
-The above snakemake run will create a folder `calicost` in the directory of Google drived downloaded files.
+The above snakemake run will create a folder `calicost` in the directory of downloaded example data.
 Within this folder, each random initialization of CalicoST generates a subdirectory of `calicost/clone*`.

 CalicoST generates the following key files of each random initialization:
 * clone_labels.tsv: The inferred clone labels for each spot.